 Harvard university American Repertory Theater

-The Harvard University American Repertory Theater, a cultural asset of the University, is creating a new home designed to provide a space for groundbreaking performances, public gatherings, teaching, and international research.
+The new state-of-the-art research and performance center is designed to provide a space for groundbreaking performances, public gatherings, teaching, and international research.
 The building will highlight a state-of-the-art main stage theater with two flexible performance venues - a 700-seat West Stage for large-scale productions and a 300-seat East Stage for productions requiring versatility.
 In addition, the building contains rehearsal studios and teaching spaces, a public lobby, cafe, and outdoor performance area.

 In addition, TERVA has been contracted to assist Harvard for the first year of operation to efficiently transfer operational control of the building to the facilities staff.